kobotoolbox/docs/source/overview_of_creating_a_project.md

 You can now open your downloaded file.

-Note that clicking on the trash icon will delete the export with its settings, not the original data.

 <p class="note">
+  Note that clicking on the trash icon <i class="k-icon k-icon-trash"></i> will delete the export with its settings, not the original data. <br />
   Learn more about exporting and downloading your data in
   <a class="reference" href="export_download.html">this support article</a>.
 </p>